 They inhibit an enzyme in the liver to reduce cholesterol production.

 Trials have shown that the use of these drugs can reduce the incidence

 of heart attacks.
 The fabric acid derivative Gemfibrozil LOPIOD, JEZIL

 or fenofibrate Lipidil are useful when the predominant problem is high

 What are the Side Effects of Treatment?

 These tablets are remarkably safe.
 In a small number of patients tests of

 the liver will reveal minor changes in the blood results necessitating

 stopping the drug.
-Rarely, patients ma experience muscle pains or a rise
+Rarely, patients may experience muscle pains or a rise

-in muscle enzymes on blood tests forcing the drug to t stopped.
+in muscle enzymes on blood tests forcing the drug to be stopped.